Edward Farhi

-Edward Henry Farhi (born June 26, 1952) is a physicist working on quantum computation as a principal scientist at Google.
-In 2018 he retired from his position as the Cecil and Ida Green Professor of Physics at the Massachusetts Institute of Technology.
-He was the director of the Center for Theoretical Physics at MIT from 2004 until 2016.
-He made contributions to particle physics, general relativity and astroparticle physics before turning to his current interest, quantum computation.
+Edward Henry Farhi (born June 26, 1952) is an American physicist who is currently a principal scientist at Google.
+Until 2018, he was the Cecil and Ida Green Professor of Physics at MIT, and from 2004 to 2016 he was the director of the MIT Center for Theoretical Physics.
+He worked on particle physics and general relativity before moving to quantum computing.

-Education
+Biography

-Edward (Eddie) Farhi attended the Bronx High School of Science and obtained his B.A. and M.A. in physics at Brandeis University before getting his Ph.D. in 1978 from Harvard University under the supervision of Howard Georgi.
-He was then on the staff at the Stanford Linear Accelerator Center and at CERN in Geneva, Switzerland before coming to MIT, where he joined the faculty in 1982.
-At MIT, he taught undergraduate courses in quantum mechanics and special relativity as well as freshman physics.
-At the graduate level he taught quantum mechanics, quantum field theory, particle physics and general relativity.
-In July 2004, he was appointed the Director of MIT's Center for Theoretical Physics.
+Farhi attended the Bronx High School of Science and obtained a B.A. and M.A. in physics at Brandeis University before receiving a Ph.D. in 1978 from Harvard University advised by Howard Georgi.
+He was on the staff at the Stanford Linear Accelerator Center and at CERN in Geneva, Switzerland before joining MIT in 1982.
+From July 2004 to 2016, he was the Director of the MIT Center for Theoretical Physics.